AdamOIC/accela-emse-snippets/README.md

 ### Drilling Down

 Need to chain into other classes but are a little unsure where to go?
 No problem!
 Start with your root object and select the item you want, like `aa.cap`.
 Then trigger intellisense again to get the collection of methods for the class.
+Overloaded methods are appended with a number, step through with arrow keys to see which parameters they take.

 ![Drilling Down](./images/ex_drilling_down.gif)